Chevrolet Spark Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-The average insurance rates for a Chevrolet Spark are $1,234 a year with full coverage.
-Comprehensive costs around $188, collision insurance costs $352, and liability costs $514.
-Liability-only insurance costs as little as $572 a year, and high-risk driver insurance costs around $2,686.
-16-year-old drivers cost the most to insure at up to $4,944 a year.
+Average insurance rates for a Chevrolet Spark are $1,234 a year with full coverage.
+Comprehensive costs an estimated $188 each year, collision costs $352, and liability costs around $514.
+A policy with just liability insurance costs as low as $572 a year, with coverage for high-risk drivers costing around $2,686.
+16-year-old drivers receive the highest rates at $4,944 a year or more.

 Average premium for full coverage: $1,234

-Price estimates include $500 deductible amounts, 30/60 split liability limits, and includes medical and uninsured motorist coverage.
-Prices are averaged for all U.S. states and for all Spark models.
+Full coverage includes $500 physical damage insurance deductibles, 30/60 liability coverage, and includes medical/PIP and uninsured motorist coverage.
+Rates are averaged for all U.S. states and Spark models.

-The examples above demonstrate why everyone should compare rates for a specific zip code and risk profile, instead of using rate averages.
+These examples demonstrate why all drivers should compare prices for a targeted area and risk profile, instead of making a decision based on rate averages.

 Use the form below to get customized rates for your location.